 Ohio enacted and launched its Income-Based Scholarship Program in 2013.
 It offers private school vouchers to students from low- and lower middle-income households.
 Continue reading to learn more about this program’s funding, eligibility, regulations, governing statutes, and more.

 The Jon Peterson Special Needs Scholarship was enacted in 2011 and launched in 2012.
-It provides school vouchers to Ohio students with certain special needs to cover private school tuition and other educational services.
+It provides school vouchers to Ohio students with special needs to cover private school tuition and other educational services covered by their Individual Education Plans (IEPs).
 The Ohio Department of Education sets school voucher limits for different types of disabilities, so funding and eligibility vary.
 Learn more about that, regulations, and more on this page.

 Ohio’s “EdChoice” scholarship program, enacted in 2005 and launched in 2006, offers private school vouchers to K–12 students who are assigned to “low-performing” public schools.
 Participating private schools are required to accept the voucher as full tuition for students whose families are at or below 200 percent of the federal poverty level.
 Learn more about this program’s funding, eligibility and regulations on this page.

-Ohio’s Autism Scholarship Program, the nation’s only private school choice program designed for students with autism, was enacted in 2003 and launched in 2004.
-The program offers reimbursement vouchers of up to $27,000 to students with autism who receive private educational services, including private schooling.
-Learn more about the program, including its funding, eligibility and regulations, on this page.
+Ohio’s Autism Scholarship Program, the nation’s only private school choice program designed only for students with autism, was enacted in 2003 and launched in 2004.
+The program offers vouchers of up to $27,000 to students with autism who receive private educational services, including private schooling.
+Learn more about the program, including its funding, eligibility, and regulations, on this page.